Learn How To Forgive To Free Your Heart And Expand Your Soul.

 2. Be mindful of your feelings.

 You are allowing yourself to feel what you feel is essential for transforming your anger and resentment.
-We practice mindfulness to become aware of our feelings and create space for them without judgment.
+We practice mindfulness to recognize our feelings and create space for them without judgment.

 3. Develop a 360-degree perspective.

-During this process, we get curious about the other person’s perspective and story.
-We begin to cultivate empathy as we expand our view of the situation and see that this other person, like us, is human, imperfect, and may have acted out of hurt or pain in their own life.
+During this process, we become curious about the other person’s perspective and story.
+We begin to cultivate empathy as we expand our view of the situation and see that this other person, like us, is human and imperfect and may have acted out of hurt or pain in their own life.

 4. Shift from victim consciousness to seeing the divine plan.

-From a spiritual perspective, we realize that every experience in our life has been created as an opportunity for us to fulfill our soul’s purpose and for growth.
+From a spiritual perspective, we realize that every experience in our lives has been created as an opportunity to fulfill our soul’s purpose and grow.
 From this perspective, people didn’t do things to us; these situations and people happened to us.

 One of my favourite practices is an ancient Hawaiian Forgiveness practice called Ho’oponopono.
-You can learn more about it and be guided in practice HERE.
+This article explains How To Do The Ho’Oponopono Spiritual Forgiveness Practice.

 5. Create a new relationship or release it altogether.

-Every relationship and person comes into our life for a reason.
-Sometimes we are meant to change the relationship, and other times we’re meant to release it.
+Every relationship and person comes into our lives for a reason.
+Sometimes, we are meant to change the relationship; other times, we’re meant to release it.

 6. Forgiveness practice.

-Forgiveness and the transformation of feelings is a process that involves both an intellectual and an energetic shift.
+Learning how to forgive and transform feelings is a process that involves both an intellectual and an energetic shift.

-Spending time in a formal meditation practice focused on forgiveness allows us to heal at a deeper level that includes the body, mind, and soul.
+Spending time in a formal meditation practice focused on forgiveness allows us to heal at a deeper level, including the body, mind, and soul.

 This process recognizes that while we are spiritual, we are also human beings.
 It provides a structure and process for forgiveness that begins with telling our story and feeling the hurt and pain that the person or situation triggered in us.